June Democratic Struggle: Main demonstrations

 That evening, students in Seoul fled police by entering the Myeongdong Cathedral operated by the Roman Catholic Archdiocese of Seoul, which had become a major centre for religious opposition to the government and presidential dictatorship.
 After being unable to leave due to police blockades, they began a sit-in inside the building.
 Cardinal Kim Su-hwan, the Archbishop of Seoul (1922–2009, served 1968–1998), announced that priests were ready to go to the front lines in order to prevent police from storming the building.
 The cathedral becoming a major focal point and public forum for the protestors, attracting large amounts of external support.
-On June 11, the National Police Agency defended its actions on the previous day, describing rallies as illegal, and as violent "disorderly conduct", and declaring their attention to crackdown on further unrest.
+On June 11, the National Police Agency defended its actions on the previous day, describing rallies as illegal, and as violent "disorderly conduct", and declaring their intention to crack down on further unrest.
 The same day, a thousand students attempted to enter the cathedral in order to join the occupation, but were blocked by riot police, who arrested at least 301 people.
 While the sit-in was underway, protests continued to grow for the next several days, seeing increased involvement from members of the general public despite the lack of officially planned mobilizations from the Guk-bon for days following June 10.
-Between the June 11 and 15, an estimated forty to fifty students required hospitalization in Seoul daily due to injuries from police violence.
+Between June 11 and 15, an estimated forty to fifty students required hospitalization in Seoul daily due to injuries from police violence.
 The sit-in ended on June 15, after the government announced they would not punish the occupiers provided they left the premises on that day.
 Successfully leaving the building without arrest, the occupation was seen as a victory and emboldened the movement.
 On the same day as the end of the sit-in, an estimated 60,000 students protested at 45 colleges across the country.

 Protests from June 10 onwards differed from protests earlier in the year due to the degree of mass participation; whereas early protests were driven by opposition groups and students, the June protests saw increased involvement from other sectors of the populace, comprising all social standings.
 White-collar workers threw rolls of toilet paper from offices, applauding and otherwise voicing their support.
 Office workers who joined the protest were dubbed the "necktie brigade" because of their work uniforms.
 Protests also spread to cities that had previously seen little public dissent, such as Daejeon.